shuddhitrust/vidhya.io-ui/README.md

 4. Spin up the Docker container with `docker run -v ${PWD}:/app -v /app/node_modules -p 4201:4200 --rm vidhya-ui:dev`
    1. The application should be available on `https://localhost/4201`

+## Important Quirks to Note

+1. We're recognizing User Groups through User Roles and they are identified not by the id of the User Role record, but by name.
+So the names of the User Roles need to be constant and standard.
+They're stored in the UI in the `shared/common/constants.ts` file and the same object can be found in teh API in the `common.constants.py`.
+So when creating these User Roles in the DB for the first, the same names must be used as in these constants files.

 ## Useful Links
 1. [Setup Docker for an Angular application](https://mherman.org/blog/dockerizing-an-angular-app/)